 However, most of these breeds have fur that is soft to the touch.
 If you feel that you may have allergies related to your pet’s coat, then next time, try getting hairless (or almost hairless) breeds.

 Short Haired Guinea Pig Breeds

-- Teddy (Teddy Satin) – a crossbreed of the American and Abyssinian guinea pig, it has soft and short fur.
-They are called “Teddy” because their fur resembles that of a teddy bear.
+- Teddy (Teddy Satin) – A crossbreed of the American and Abyssinian guinea pig, it has soft and short fur.
+They are called “Teddy” because their fur resembles a teddy bear.

 Long Haired Guinea Pig Breeds

 - Coronet – Satin-like fur parts at the neck, growing down the sides.

 - Lunkarya – Long curly fur in ringlets; has two coats; rougher fur stands out.